PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

     }
 }
 ```
-Amongst other things, `Task` implements `Runnable`, so we can put it into a `Thread` and call `Thread.start()`, which is what we do here.
+## Some Information About Task

+`Task` is a utility class that is designed to run some code in a background thread.  `Task` itself is abstract, and has 1 abstract method: `call()`.
+The most common way to use `Task` is to instantiate an anonymous inner class that extends `Task` and supply the implementation of `call()`.
+That's what we've done in this example.  `Task` extends classes that implement `Runnable`, so that when we supply it to a `Thread` in it's constructor and then invoke `Thread.start()` it will invoke `Task.call()` in that `Thread`.

+This means that any code that we put into `Task.call()` will be run on a background thread.

+When you start dealing with threads, you need to wrap your mind around the idea that pieces of your code will run simultanously, and you can no longer expect your code to run in a linear fashion.
+The code that instantiates the `Task`, defines `Task.call()` and starts the `Task` running on a background thread all runs on the FXAT.
+Whatever code that comes after `Thread.start()` will happen immediately, and will not depend on the completion of `Task.call()`.
+You **cannot** wait for it on the FXAT, because then your GUI would freeze.

+In our example, `saveThread.start()` is the last line of code in `CustomerController.saveCustomer()` and is probably the last line of code in the job that the FXAT is running when it executes it.
+So the FXAT is going to going to go on and handle the next job in its queue.

+You may also notice that `Task` is generic, and that `Task.call()` returns a value of whatever type we declare our instance of `Task` as.
+In our case, we don't have a value to return, and so we are just using `Void`.

+## Back to Our Example

 Really, at this point, all we've done is take the call to `CustomerInteractor.saveCustomer()` and run it in another thread.
 We don't need Task to do *that*, do we?

 Let's take a look at what happens when this runs.
 There's nothing much to see, but the GUI isn't dead any more.
 I can interact with it while I'm waiting for the database call to complete, and it works.